 I have placed a terrain wall in my design, but can't seem to add a gate to it.
 How do I do that?

-While in many ways a Terrain Wall acts like a fence, and follows the contours of the terrain features, regions, and elevation lines that you have placed, however, it does not act like a fence in that you cannot place a gate directly into a Terrain Wall.
+In many ways a Terrain Wall acts like a fence, and follows the contours of the terrain features, regions, and elevation lines that you have placed.
+They are actually a type of Terrain Path, however, so it's not possible to place a gate into one.

 To place a Terrain Wall

-To download the Eldorado Stone products and other bonus manufacturer content, select Library> Get Additional Content Online from the menu.
+To download the Eldorado Stone and other Bonus and Manufacturer Catalogs, select Library> Get Additional Content Online from the menu.

 To place a gate in a Terrain Wall

-Select Build> Fencing> Straight Fencing and click and drag a fence segment in between the two Terrain walls.
+Select Build> Fencing> Straight Fencing , then click and drag to draw a fence segment between the two Terrain walls.

-Using the Select Objects tool, click on the fence segment and click on the Open Object edit button to display the Fencing Specification dialog.
+Click on the fence segment to select it, then click the Open Object edit button to open the Fencing Specification dialog:

-We want the thickness of the Fencing to be greater than that of the Terrain walls to allow for the appearance of larger square columns on either side of the gate.
+On the General panel, set the Thickness to be 21".
+Making the Fencing thicker than the Terrain Walls will create the appearance of large square columns on either side of the gate.

-On the Rail Style panel, uncheck Follow Terrain.
+On the Rail Style panel, select Open and uncheck Follow Terrain.

 On the Newels/Balusters panel, increase the Newels/Posts Height to 48" and the Newels/Posts Width to 21" and notice that the preview image in the dialog updates to show this change.
 Also uncheck Use Defaults and Draw Newels and Draw Balusters/Panels.

-Once you have completed these changes, click the OK button to apply them and close the Fencing Specification dialog.
+Click the OK button to apply these changes and close the Fencing Specification dialog.

-To place a cap on top of the Fencing columns as shown in the image of the gate, you can use the Closed Boxes Shape out of the Library Browser, apply the same stone material, and resize and place it appropriately over the columns.
+To place a cap on top of the Fencing columns as shown in the image of the gate, you can use the Closed Boxes Shape out of the Library Browser, resize them, and place them over the columns.